crimx/observable-hooks/README.md

 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)
 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)](https://github.com/prettier/prettier)

-React hooks for RxJS Observables with powerful APIs.
+React hooks for RxJS Observables with super flexible APIs.

 - Seamless integration of React and RxJS.
-  - Props and states to Observables?
+  - Props and states to Observables.
-  - Observables to props events?
+  - Observables to states and props events.
-  - Async "`setState`"?
-  - Stream of React Components???
+  - Conditional rendering with stream of React Components.
+(Or Suspense with [use-suspensible](https://github.com/crimx/use-suspensible))
 - Full-powered RxJS.
 Do whatever you want with Observables.
 No limitation or compromise.
-- Fully tested.
-- Lightweight and fast. **741 B** compressed & gzipped.
+- Lightweight and fast. **886 B** compressed & gzipped.
 A lot of efforts had been put into improving integration.
 This library should have zero visible impact on performance.
+- Fully tested.

 ## Why?